mohamim360/TypeScript/basic TypeScript with DOM/README.md

 2. Compile the TypeScript code:
    - Open a terminal in the project directory.
-   - Run the TypeScript compiler: `tsc index.ts`
+   - Run the TypeScript compiler: `tsc using-ts.ts`

    This will generate a JavaScript file (using-ts.js) from the TypeScript code.